joan-verguizas/Missing-Spurious-Interactions/README.md

-# Project Title: Missing and Spurious Interactions in Complex Networks
+# Missing and Spurious Interactions in Complex Networks

 ### Course: Information Theory and Inference (2023-2024)
 ### Master's Degree: Physics of Data, University of Padova (IT)